-To complete the proof, for CBFs of four bits per counter, we look at the counter overflow probability of VI-CBF, using seven bits per counter.
-For $i\in[1,m']$, let $\gamma(i)$ be the number of addends in the sum c(i) of the corresponding counter.
-Clearly, the maximal value of a counter that does not yield to an overflow is 127.
+Next, we look at the counter overflow probability of VI-CBF of each counter c(i).
+Let $\gamma(i)$ be the number of addends in the sum c(i).
+Since the maximal increment of c(i) is 2L-1=7, we must have that